Anatomical Gifts Program

 Can I donate the body of a family member?

-No. DMS accepts body donations only from individuals who have personally registered with us in advance of their death.
+No. Geisel accepts body donations only from individuals who have personally registered with us in advance of their death.

 Does registration insure that my body will be accepted at the time of my death?